Which Robo Advisor Should You Use In Malaysia?

 MyTHEO (“Growth” portfolio)

-According to backtested results, this portfolio has a compound annual growth rate (CAGR) of 8.59% from January 2013 to June 2020.
+According to backtested results, this portfolio has a CAGR of 12.32% from January 2013 to June 2021.
 However, this doesn’t necessarily reflect the returns you would have gotten with MyTHEO, as the robo advisor may change its selection or allocation of its underlying investments.

 Raiz (Aggressive portfolio)

-Raiz’s highest-risk portfolio is only made up of two unit trust funds from Amanah Saham Nasional Berhad (ASNB).
+Raiz’s highest-risk portfolio is only made up of two unit trust funds from Amanah Saham Nasional Berhad (ASNB) that invest locally.
 These funds are not considered Shariah-compliant by the Securities Commission of Malaysia, as they invest in Maybank, which is considered a non-Shariah-compliant stock.
 However, Malaysian Islamic councils consider these funds ‘harus’ or permissible.

 Raiz is the only robo advisor that allows you to automatically invest spare change from everyday purchases.
 Here’s how it works: you link a spending account with Raiz, which will be monitored for transactions.
 If you make a transaction – say, RM40.20 for petrol – Raiz will round up the transaction and invest the RM0.80 difference.